micha37-martins/home_assistant_containerized/README.md

 As Home Asisstant (HA) offers a lot of possibilities out of the box this project focuses on adding functionality that expands connectivity or adds value by useful functionality.
-MQTT and ZigBee allows to connect to IKEA, OSRAM and more devices.
-But having a tool like VS Code inside of HA does not add value to the setup.
-It will clutter the UI instead and similar add-ons will be avoided.
+MQTT and ZigBee allows to connect to [a lot of devices](https://www.zigbee2mqtt.io/supported-devices/).

 ## Setup
 ### Secrets